 Fringe activity: CHEAD-Student project

-Location: Constantine Gallery, Teesside University
+Fringe activity location: Constantine Gallery, Teesside University

 An exhibition and screening of a project bringing together Art and Design students from across the North East to respond to key issues and challenges facing the region today from environmental sustainability to economic development, demonstrating how art and creativity can help shape the future.